Summary

 In order to preserve student anonymity, student names are not included in reports.
 To further protect your anonymity, do not include your name or any other personally identifiable information in your evaluation comments.

-Instructors do not receive individual course results reports for classes with fewer than five (5) students enrolled, but student feedback for these smaller courses is still reviewed after being aggregated into departmental and college reports.
-College administrators may also combine data from smaller course sections to produce a report that meets the enrollment threshold.
-Only college evaluation administrators are able to provide these aggregated and/or combined reports to instructors.
+Instructors do not receive individual course results reports for classes with fewer than five students enrolled, but student feedback for these smaller courses is still reviewed after being aggregated into departmental and college reports.
+College SET administrators may also combine data from smaller course sections to produce a report that meets the enrollment threshold.
+Only academic leaders and SET administrators are able to provide these aggregated and/or combined reports to instructors.

 Tips for successfully providing feedback

-• If you can't finish your response in one session, your progress will be saved and you can return to finish and submit any time before the deadline using any of the access methods described above.
+- If you can't finish your response in one session, your progress will be saved and you can return to finish and submit any time before the deadline using any of the access methods described in this article.

-• While the majority of classes follow the established Academic Calendar, with end dates that coincide with the close of the term, some programs have specialized calendars.
-Please note that evaluations for these courses will have different launch dates and deadlines than the evaluations for courses associated with the standard calendar, although the evaluation period will follow the established schedules, based on the duration of the course.
+- While the majority of classes follow the established Academic Calendar, with end dates that coincide with the close of the term, some programs have specialized calendars.
+Please note the established evaluation schedules described in the Overview of student evaluations of teaching section of this article, which are based on the length of the class.

 Get help from OIT